PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

 \textbf{Experimental Design.} In RQ 1-3, we have validated the effectiveness of \toolname{} on project-level Java bugs (e.g., Defects4J).
-To further validate the repair capability of \toolname{} on bugs of different types and in different languages, we perform extra experiments on the ConDefects-Python dataset.
-We compare \toolname{} with ChatRepair, GPT-3.5 and AlphaRepair.
+To further validate the repair capability of \toolname{} on bugs of different types and in different languages, we perform extra experiments on the ConDefects-Python and the SWE-Bench dataset.
+For ConDefects, we compare \toolname{} with ChatRepair, GPT-3.5 and AlphaRepair.
 To ensure fairness, we follow ChatRepair and employ GPT-3.5 as the experimental LLM.
+For SWE-Bench, we choose the open-source model Qwen3-Coder-480B as the base model, as it has been demonstrated by prior work to perform well on SWE-Bench and offers a low cost.

-\textbf{Results and Analysis.} As shown in Table~\ref{tab:condefects_result}, when patch size = 48 (16 iterations, 3 patches per iteration), \toolname{} obtains 211 plausible fixes and 204 correct fixes, which is 40 more plausible fixes and 39 more correct fixes than ChatRepair.
+\textbf{Results and Analysis.} We first report the results of \toolname{} on ConDefects.
+As shown in Table~\ref{tab:condefects_result}, when patch size = 48 (16 iterations, 3 patches per iteration), \toolname{} obtains 211 plausible fixes and 204 correct fixes, which is 40 more plausible fixes and 39 more correct fixes than ChatRepair.
 Since the patch size for ChatRepair is set to 500, it can be seen that with less than one-tenth of the patch size, \toolname{} still significantly enhances the patch search performance of LLMs.
 When we increase search iteration to 32 and set patch size to 96, we find that the performance of \toolname{} is further enhanced, with 287 plausible fixes and 264 correct fixes, which surpasses ChatRepair by 23/38 correct/plausible fixes.
 Additionally, we find that Test-as-Judge enables LLMs to quickly generate patches that satisfy simple test cases, and then iteratively refine the details of the patches through complex test cases until all boundary conditions are met.
 Compared to allowing the model to search patches without evaluation, Test-as-Judge guides LLMs in the right direction for repairs, improving the efficiency of patch search.

-The above experimental results demonstrate that \toolname{} has significant advantages over previous methods and vanilla LLMs in repairing bugs across multiple languages (Java/Python) and multiple types (Repository/Competition).